awsdocs/amazon-efs-user-guide/doc_source/API_CreateFileSystem.md

 ## Errors<a name="API_CreateFileSystem_Errors"></a>

- **BadRequest**
+ ** BadRequest **
 Returned if the request is malformed or contains an error such as an invalid parameter value or a missing required parameter\.
 HTTP Status Code: 400

- **FileSystemAlreadyExists**
+ ** FileSystemAlreadyExists **
 Returned if the file system you are trying to create already exists, with the creation token you provided\.
 HTTP Status Code: 409

- **FileSystemLimitExceeded**
+ ** FileSystemLimitExceeded **
 Returned if the AWS account has already created the maximum number of file systems allowed per account\.
 HTTP Status Code: 403

- **InsufficientThroughputCapacity**
+ ** InsufficientThroughputCapacity **
 Returned if there's not enough capacity to provision additional throughput\.
-This value might be returned when you try to create a file system in provisioned throughput mode, when you attempt to increase the provisioned throughput of an existing file system, or when you attempt to change an existing file system from bursting to provisioned throughput mode\.
+This value might be returned when you try to create a file system in provisioned throughput mode, when you attempt to increase the provisioned throughput of an existing file system, or when you attempt to change an existing file system from Bursting Throughput to Provisioned Throughput mode\.
 Try again later\.
 HTTP Status Code: 503

- **InternalServerError**
+ ** InternalServerError **
 Returned if an error occurred on the server side\.
 HTTP Status Code: 500

- **ThroughputLimitExceeded**
+ ** ThroughputLimitExceeded **
 Returned if the throughput mode or amount of provisioned throughput can't be changed because the throughput limit of 1024 MiB/s has been reached\.
 HTTP Status Code: 400

- **UnsupportedAvailabilityZone**
+ ** UnsupportedAvailabilityZone **
 Returned if the requested Amazon EFS functionality is not available in the specified Availability Zone\.
 HTTP Status Code: 400